Josh101101/Quiz-Generator/README.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

-**Developed for UPSC/PCS aspirants to practice and evaluate their knowledge interactively.**
+**Developed for UPSC aspirants to practice and evaluate their knowledge interactively.**